fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Wed 9/09
 - Adam D. Shprintzen, _The Vegetarian Crusade_, Chapter 1: Proto-vegetarianism, 10-27; 32-38.
-This briefly describes some of the early religious sentiments supporting vegetarianism, but most importantly (and the main reason we're reading it), it introduces Sylvester Graham and his historical context (who we'll read on Friday).
+This chapter briefly describes some early religious sentiments supporting vegetarianism, but most importantly (and the main reason we're reading it), it introduces Sylvester Graham and his historical context (who we'll read on Friday).

+Questions to keep in mind while reading: How did Graham establish his authority as a dietary reformer?
+How was cholera related to his success and thinking about diet?
+How was Graham's argument for a meat-free diet different from the Bible Christians discussed early in the chapter?

 {% include alert.html class='danger' title='Reading Reflections' text="
 - Group 1: [Prompt Reflection](reading-reflections#prompt-reflection)